agentrickard/domain/README.txt

   - domain_site
   By design, all site users, including anonymous users, are granted access to the gid '0' for realm 'domain_site'.
 This grant allows all users to see content assigned to 'all affliates'.
-This grants only 'grant_view'.
+This grants 'grant_view' to all users.
+  Users who belong to the current domain and are assigned the 'edit domain nodes' or 'delete domain nodes' permissions will be given 'update' and 'delete' grants, respectively.

   - domain_id
   When a user, including anonymous users, views a page, the active domain is